Course Descriptions

 Continuous assessment of data analysis

-Teaching and Learning Project in TESOL
+Teaching and Learning Project (TLP)

-The Teaching and Learning Project in TESOL course provides support and guidance for students during the completion of their thesis project.
+The Teaching and Learning Project (TLP) course provides support and guidance for students during the completion of their thesis project.
 Each project demonstrates the student's understanding of and ability to communicate the theoretical, pedagogical, cultural and linguistic aspects of an issue related to curriculum development in TESOL.
 Project supervisors will serve as facilitators and assist though providing guidance and recommendations as students investigate their topics, develop their ideas, overcome obstacles and challenges, and present their curricula and / or solutions.

 The process through which students will complete their projects includes the following components: 1) a discussion of historical background and relevant literature and research, 2) needs and situational analyses, 3) criteria for developing the course materials, 4) a course syllabus and associated lesson plans, materials and activities comprising 45 hours of instruction, 5) course, curricular or program evaluation, 6) and recommendations for implementation of the course design.